Despite Unchanged Canadian Unemployment Rate, Attention Turns to the Downside Potential of the Canadian Dollar Against the Yen

 - Paulson (U.S.): Remarks by the President of the Federal Reserve Bank of Philadelphia

 Last weekend, the Canadian dollar fell against the yen following the release of Canada’s September employment statistics on the 10th, even though the unemployment rate remained unchanged from the previous month at 7.1%.
 The CAD/JPY pair fell from 109.282 to 107.934.A downtrend has emerged along the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the price has broken significantly below the 20-MA, which had been acting as support, and on the daily chart, there has been a sharp pullback following a touch of the +3σ line on the Bollinger Bands.
+On the 4-hour chart, the price has broken significantly below the 20-period MA—which had been acting as support—with a real body candle, while on the daily chart, the price has rebounded sharply after touching the +3σ level of the Bollinger Bands.